-The Clover Valley Beer Festival is Vancouver’s newest beer-tasting event that took place on Saturday, August 11, at the Cloverdale Fairgrounds in 2018.
+The Clover Valley Beer Festival is Vancouver’s newest beer-tasting event that takes place on Saturday, August 10, at the Cloverdale Fairgrounds in 2019.

 The Clover Valley Beer Festival

-Put on by Gibbons Whistler, the same company behind North Vancouver’s Deep Cove Brewery and the annual Whistler Village Beer Festival in September, the Clover Valley Beer Festival made its inaugural debut in 2018.
+Put on by Gibbons Whistler, the same company behind North Vancouver’s Deep Cove Brewery and the annual Whistler Village Beer Festival in September, the Clover Valley Beer Festival made its inaugural debut last year.

 When and Where

-The Clover Valley Beer Festival took place on Saturday, August 11th, from noon until 5 pm at the Bill Reid Millennium Amphitheatre at the Cloverdale Fairgrounds.
+In 2019 the Clover Valley Beer Festival takes place on Saturday, August 10th, from noon until 5 pm at the Bill Reid Millennium Amphitheatre at the Cloverdale Fairgrounds.
 The address of the venue is 17728 64th Avenue in Surrey.

 Beer Festival Admission & Prices

-General admission cost $45 (or $50.50 with taxes and fees) when purchased in advance online.
-Included in the price were a sampling mug and 3 drink tokens.
+General admission costs about $45 (or likely $50 or so with taxes and fees) when purchased in advance online.
+Included in the price is a sampling mug and 5 drink tokens (which is great as last year it included just 3 tokens).

-VIP passes cost $60 (plus taxes and fees) online and included the same sampling mug plus 10 beer tokens and access to an express entry line.
+“All Access” passes cost $70 (plus taxes and fees) online and include the same sampling mug plus 10 beer tokens and access to an express entry line.
+It also includes a smokie for lunch and a souvenir hat.
+This compares to $60 for a similar VIP pass last year (but we don’t think that included the hat).

-Additional drink tokens could be purchased with cash or credit cards in groups of 5 for $8.75 or 10 for $17.50, which means $1.75 per drink sample.
+Additional drink tokens can be purchased with cash or credit cards.
+Last year they cost 5 for $8.75 or 10 for $17.50, which means $1.75 per drink sample.

 What to Expect